jdjake/Notes/Philosophy/ProblemsOfPhilosophy.md

 When we say "The BLAH exists", we are saying there is a single object which satisfies the property described by BLAH, and no other object also satisfies this proeprty.
 Common words are usually descriptions in disguise.
 Let us suppose we make some statement about Otto von Bismarck.
 Provided we can be acquainted with the "I", Bismarck himself may have this statement to designate the individual who he was directly acquainted with.
 Thus the name fits the use it wishes to have, i.e. a description that refers to an existing object.
 But any other individual uses the name in a different way, in describing an object they have heard other people call that name through their ears.
 That person was acquainted with sense data, which was inferred to be caused by Bismarck's mind and body, and a description was formed in the mind as to the body and mind that causes this sense data.
 It is an important point that any applicable description must be connected to something that we are acquainted with, e.g. "the past" is an object that is only applicable in relation to our memory, "the present" in relation to our sense-data, if we are to obtain any information about the object that description refers to except that which follows logically from the description.
 On the other hand, logical matters need not be concerned with descriptions that refer to particular objects.

-QUESTION: What acquaintances "the future" connect to?
+Question: What acquaintances does 'the future' connect to?

-Question: How does Bayesian reasoning `correctly quantify' induction?
+Question: How does Bayesian reasoning 'correctly quantify' induction?

-Chapter 6: On Induction
+### Chapter 6: On Induction

 We now know that we know that what we are acquainted with exists, and that what we once knew existed in the past.
 Objects we are acquainted with gives us our *data*.
 If we are to draw inferences from this data, we must have some general principles that allow us to do so, i.e. rules that enable us, from the existence of one object A, to infer the existence of some other object B. Without these principles, we would never be able to know anything beyond what we are acquainted with.